chinmayapulikallu/react-calculator/README.md

 1. Click on numbers you want to calculate and operator.
 2. click on equals and it displays the results in the "Results"
-3. Polling is set to display the result if another uses and calculates values to display on DOM.
+3. Polling is set to display the result of another user's calculations.
+Polling stops after 20 minutes, to reduce load on server

 ## Built With